 Automatic renewal each semester is contingent upon the student's full-time enrollment on the UK main campus while maintaining a good academic standing and the qualifying parent's active membership in the UK Alumni Association.
 Eligibility for continued enrollment in the program will be verified each semester.

-- Students applying with a minimum 1360 SAT (Math + Reading) or 31 ACT and a 3.5 unweighted high school grade point average (as calculated by the Office of Academic Scholarships) will receive the difference between resident and non-resident tuition rates, for up to four years of undergraduate study.
+- Students applying with a minimum 1360 SAT (Math + Reading) or 31 ACT and a 3.5 unweighted high school grade point average (as calculated by the UK Admission Office) will receive the difference between resident and non-resident tuition rates, for up to four years of undergraduate study.
 Minimum test score requirements are based on the composite or total score from one test date.
 Combined scores, also known as a superscore, from two or more tests will not be considered.
 These students will be able to attend UK at the rate of in-state tuition.

-- Eligible students with a minimum 1250 SAT (Math + Reading) or 28 ACT and a 3.30 unweighted high school grade point average (as calculated by the Office of Academic Scholarships) will be considered for a scholarship which provides $4,500 per year.
+- Eligible students with a minimum 1250 SAT (Math + Reading) or 28 ACT and a 3.30 unweighted high school grade point average (as calculated by the UK Admission Office) will be considered for a scholarship which provides $4,500 per year.
 Minimum test score requirements are based on the composite or total score from one test date.
 Combined scores, also known as a superscore, from two or more tests will not be considered.

 - All other eligible students will receive $3,000 per year, for up to four years of undergraduate study.